gridcapacitymap/gridcapacitymap-web/CONTRIBUTING.md

 ## Git Strategy

-We follow the [Github flow](https://githubflow.github.io/) strategy based on it's simplicity.
+We follow the [GitHub flow](https://githubflow.github.io/) strategy based on its simplicity.
 The only difference is that our principal branch is called `main` instead of `master`.

 All the changes to the codebase must be reviewed by our peers before merging to the `main` branch.